Related

 Seed Words

 Yet many people have fallen victim to lost or wrong seed phrases: forgetting where they put the backup; realising they wrote it down wrong years ago, or having their mum run it through the wash.
-New users can struggle to grasp the significance of the seed words, not understanding that the backup is literally the same thing as their wallet’s private key, and having the seed is the same as having their coins – so they set everything up correctly, doing everything right up until the moment they type the seed into a Google Doc; not understanding how that last step has just irreparably compromised the wallet.
+New users can struggle to grasp the significance of the seed words, not understanding that the backup is literally the same thing as their wallet’s private key, not understanding that having the seed is the same as having all their current and future coins – so they set everything up correctly, right up-until the moment they type the seed into a Google Doc to ‘back it up’; not understanding how that last step has just irreparably compromised the wallet and that they should now start-over.

 The seed is split into three pieces, or shares, where each of these on its own not enough to know what the original is.
 At-least two shares are required to recover it, and Recover splits all the shares up geographically and jurisdictionally between three custodians: themselves in France, CoinCover in the UK and EscrowTech in the USA.
 Per Ledger documentation and Privacy Policy